 The Meriden YMCA is an agency that meets staffing ratios daily.
-Therefore, we do not offer any refunds.
+Therefore we do not offer any refunds.
 If you plan on removing your child, we ask for a 2 week written notice.
-In extreme cases such as a pandemic and program closure the YMCA will credit your account for future programming and childcare.
+In extreme cases you can discuss the matter with the program director.